Mark is a member of the Infracapital Investment Committee and the Investment & Steering Committee of IMPPP.

 He is also approved on the Financial Services Register to undertake the CF30 controlled function.

-Herman started his career at Kleinwort Benson in Corporate Finance, moving on to UBS where he became Head of European Utilities.
-From there, Herman spent his career at Deutsche Bank and HSBC undertaking roles as Head of European Utilities and Head of Power & Utilities respectively.
-Herman has extensive experience advising companies, investors and governments on transactions in the power, renewables, utilities and broader infrastructure sectors - most recently as Senior Advisor at Aperghis & Co, an advisory boutique that he started in 2017 to advise private and public sector clients.
+Herman started his career at Kleinwort Benson, moving on to UBS where he became Head of European Utilities.
+From there, Herman spent his career at Deutsche Bank and HSBC undertaking roles as Head of European Utilities and Head of Power & Utilities EMEA respectively.
+Herman has extensive experience advising companies, investors and governments on transactions in the power, renewables, utilities and broader infrastructure sectors - most recently as Senior Advisor at Aperghis & Co, an advisory boutique focused on the Netherlands.

-Herman studied Economics and Business Studies at the University of Amsterdam before going on to obtain a Masters in Japanese Language and Japanese Studies from SOAS (University of London).
+Herman studied Economics and Business Studies at the University of Amsterdam and obtained a Masters in Japanese Language and Japanese Studies from SOAS (University of London).